India will strive to build consensus among G20 nations on global issues: Jaishankar | Law-Order

 - India

-India would strive to build a consensus among G20 nations on several issues during its presidency as the meeting is being held in the larger context of a ''geopolitical crisis, food and energy insecurity, and sustainable development growth'', External Affairs Minister S Jaishankar said on Wednesday.
+India would strive to build a consensus on global issues during its G20 Presidency and champion causes especially of the Global South, External Affairs Minister S Jaishankar said Wednesday, noting that the meeting is taking place in the larger context of a ''geopolitical crisis, food and energy insecurity, and mounting debt burden''.

 He also said India will use the occasion to highlight the 3Ds of the country: development, democracy and diversity.